niplav/site/successionism.md

 I understand the successionists well enough to represent them maximally faithfully, but I'll try.

 [^clari]: AIs can be moral patients<sub>98%</sub> and agents<sub>99%</sub>, and there could be an extremely valuable future with no humans or human-descended minds but it's very unlikely<sub>0.1%</sub> to come to be by default.
-In most instigations of this future it would involve great amounts of theft (of the reachable universe from current humans), if not outright genocide of those humans, and thereby tarnishing the future even if it's otherwise quite valuable.
+Most realizations of this future would involve great amounts of theft (of the reachable universe from current humans), if not outright genocide of humans, and thereby tarnishing the future even if it's otherwise quite valuable.

 Six answers spring to mind: